GeopaymeEE/JavaBitcoin/README.md

 The following configuration options can be specified in JavaBitcoin.conf.
 This file is optional and must be in the application directory in order to be used.

   - connect=[address]:port
     Specifies the address and port of a peer node.
+Note that the IP address is enclosed in brackets.
 This statement can be repeated to define multiple nodes.
 If this option is specified, outbound connections will be created to only the listed addresses and DNS discovery will not be used.

   - dbType=type
     Specifies the database type and may be 'LevelDB' or 'H2'.
 The LevelDB database will be used if no database type is specified.

   - hostName=host.domain
 	Specifies the host name for this node.
 An HTTP request will be made to checkip.dyndns.org to resolve the external IP address if no host name is specified in the configuration file.

   - maxConnections=n
     Specifies the maximum number of inbound and outbound connections and defaults to 32.

   - maxOutbound=n
     Specifies the maximum number of outbound connections and defaults to 8.

   - port=n
 	Specifies the port for receiving inbound connections and defaults to 8333

+  - rpcAllowIp=address
+    Specifies the address of a host that is allowed to issue JSON-RPC requests.
+The default is to allow no hosts.
+This statement can be repeated to define multiple hosts.

+  - rpcPassword=password
+    Specifies the password for RPC requests and defaults to an empty string.

+  - rpcPort=n
+    Specifies the port for receiving JSON-RPC requests and defaults to 8332

+  - rpcUser=name
+    Specifies the user for RPC requests and defaults to an empty string.

 Sample Windows shortcut: